StackVista/stackstate-docs/develop/tutorials/basic_stackpack_tutorial.md

 ## Importing the StackPack

 The StackPack must be imported into StackState before it can be installed.
 This can be done using the [StackState CLI](/setup/cli/README.md).
-Please make sure it is installed and configured to connect with your StackState instance.
+Please make sure it's installed and configured to connect with your StackState instance.

 The following command installs our new tutorial StackPack in StackState: